 Community projects are reviewed and approved by our five regional boards.
 We also conduct food systems and clean energy work on a statewide basis.
 Learn more about how we work.

-- Engaged 55 University of Minnesota students in working with communities.
+- Engaged 42 university students in working with communities.

 - Provided resources to 250 rural grocery stores across the state.